 \section{Abstract}

 We consider the problem of delivering content cached in a wireless network of $n$ nodes randomly located on a square of area $n$.
-In the most general form, this can be analyzed by considering the $2^n\times n$-dimensional caching capacity region of the wireless network.
+The network performance is described by the $2^n\times n$-dimensional caching capacity region of the wireless network.
 We provide an inner bound on this caching capacity region, and, in the high path-loss regime, a matching (in the scaling sense) outer bound.
 For large path-loss exponent, this provides an information-theoretic scaling characterization of the entire caching capacity region.
-The proposed communication scheme achieving the inner bound shows that the problem of cache selection and channel coding can be solved separately without loss of order-optimality.
+The proposed communication scheme achieving the inner bound shows that the problems of cache selection and channel coding can be solved separately without loss of order-optimality.
 On the other hand, our results show that the common architecture of nearest-neighbor cache selection can be arbitrarily bad, implying that cache selection and load balancing need to be performed jointly.